Mount Olympus 5 Day Climb Itinerary

 The Day Before the Climb

-Mandatory 10 a.m. gear check at Alpine Ascents’ Seattle office, to ensure that everyone is fully equipped and prepared to depart the next morning.
+Mandatory 10 a.m. gear check at Alpine Ascents’ Seattle office, to ensure that everyone is fully equipped and prepared for the climb.
 Rental gear is fitted and packed at this time.
 We’ll also review the functionality of each piece of gear, packing our backpacks, wilderness ethics, and Leave No Trace practices.
 Duration: Approximately 2 hours.
+Climbers then have the rest of the day to drive out to the Olympic Peninsula if they choose to lodge there the night before the climb.

-We depart at 6 a.m. from the Alpine Ascents office and drive to the Hoh River Ranger Station (578 ft).
-Along the way we will make a final stop for coffee and a grab-and-go breakfast as well as any last minute food needs.
-After picking up our climbing permits from the ranger station, we will hike roughly 9 very flat miles along the Hoh River Trail though ancient growth trees and innumerable shades and varieties of moss.
+We will meet at 8 a.m. at the Hoh River Ranger Station (578 ft).
+After picking up our climbing permits from the ranger station, we will hike roughly 9 flat miles along the Hoh River Trail though ancient growth trees and hundreds of varieties of moss.
 The lush forests of the Hoh valley are some of the most spectacular examples of primeval temperature rainforest in the lower 48.
 We’ll make camp at the Olympus Guard Station (948 ft) which is conveniently situated next to the river and surrounded by forest & subalpine meadows.
 We will close out the day with a delicious meal prepared by the guides while basking in the greenery of the forest.

 Hoh Ranger Station – Olympic Guard Station